Currency in Italy: what does it look like, where can I get it and what's it worth?

 What happened to the Lira?

-Much to the irritation of some Italian people the beloved Lira (plural: Lire) ceased to be the official currency of Italy on January 1st, 1999 although it was still legal tender until February 2002.
-In fact, banks would still honour notes until as late as December 2011.
+Much to the irritation of some Italian people the beloved Lira (plural: Lire) ceased to be the official currency of Italy on February 28, 2002, though the fixed conversion rate was set on January 1, 1999.

 But if you come across any Lire now, you won't be able either to use them or change them.
 The Lira was replaced by the Euro which is the official currency throughout the country.

-This is a long, detailed article.
-Here are some links to the different parts if you want to skip down.
+• This is a long, detailed article.
+Here are some links to the different parts if you want to JUMP down.
 Otherwise, just carry on reading!

 Euro notes in Italy show images of Italian and ancient culture.
 They were designed to aid people who are visually impaired and are therefore much easier to distinguish than the smaller denomination coins.